-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the consolidated entity for the annual reporting period ended 30 June 2017.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the consolidated entity for the annual reporting period ended 30 June 2018.
 The consolidated entity's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the consolidated entity, are set out below:

-Reference Title Summary Application date of standard Application date for Group AASB 2016-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 107 The amendments to AASB 107 Statement of Cash Flows are part of the IASB's Disclosure Initiative and help users of financial statements better understand changes in an entity's debt.
+Reference nce Title Summary Impact on the Company Application date of standard Application date for Group AASB 2017-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 107 The amendments to AASB 107 Statement of Cash Flows are part of the IASB's Disclosure Initiative and help users of financial statements better understand changes in an entity's debt.
 The amendments require entities to provide disclosures about changes in their liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes (such as foreign exchange gains or losses).
-1 January 2017 1 July 2017 AASB 2017-2 Amendments to Australian Accounting Standards - Further Annual Improvements 2014-2016 Cycle This Standard clarifies the scope of AASB 12 Disclosure of Interests in Other Entities by specifying that the disclosure requirements apply to an entity's interests in other entities that are classified as held for sale or discontinued operations in accordance with AASB 5 Non-current Assets Held for Sale and Discontinued Operations .
-1 January 2017 1 July 2017 AASB 9, and relevant amending standards Financial Instruments AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
+There will be no material impact on the Company.
+1 January 2018 1 July 2018 AASB 2018-2 Amendments to Australian Accounting Standards - Further Annual Improvements 2014-2017 Cycle This Standard clarifies the scope of AASB 12 Disclosure of Interests in Other Entities by specifying that the disclosure requirements apply to an entity's interests in other entities that are classified as held for sale or discontinued operations in accordance with AASB 5 Non- current Assets Held for Sale and Discontinued Operations .
+There will be no material impact on the Company.
+1 January 2018 1 July 2018 AASB 9, and relevant amending standards Financial Instruments AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
 Except for certain trade receivables, an entity initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
 Debt instruments are subsequently measured at fair value through profit or loss (FVTPL), amortised cost, or fair value through other comprehensive income (FVOCI), on the basis of their contractual cash flows and the business model under which the debt instruments are held.
 There is a fair value option (FVO) that allows financial assets on initial recognition to be designated as FVTPL if that eliminates or significantly reduces an accounting mismatch.
 Equity instruments are generally measured at FVTPL.
 However, entities have an irrevocable option on an instrument-by-instrument basis to present changes in the fair value of non-trading instruments in other comprehensive income (OCI) without subsequent reclassification to profit or loss.
-For financial liabilities designated as FVTPL using the FVO, the amount of change in the fair value of such financial liabilities that is attributable to changes in credit risk must be presented in OCI.
-The remainder of the change in fair value is presented in profit or loss.
-All other AASB 139 classification and measurement requirements for financial liabilities have been carried forward into AASB 9, including the embedded derivative separation rules 1 January 2018 1 July 2018
+For financial liabilities designated as FVTPL using the FVO, the amount of change in the fair value of such financial liabilities that is attributable to changes in credit AASB 9 Financial Instruments brings together all three aspects of the accounting for financial instruments: classification and measurement, impairment and hedge accounting.
+This standard does not apply before 1 January 2018 and the application date for the Company is 1 July 2018.
+1 January 2018 1 July 2018

-CARNARVON PETROLEUM LIMITED ANNUAL REPORT 30 JUNE 2017 NOTES TO THE FINANCIAL STATEMENTS
+CARNARVON PETROLEUM LIMITED ANNUAL REPORT 30 JUNE 2018 NOTES TO THE FINANCIAL STATEMENTS